lady-h-world/My_Garden/reading_pages/param_tuning_2.md

 The performance of FLAML and Optuna in Table 1.1 came from their best experiment results.
-In order to give you a better view of the power of our seeds, we'd like to take you around to see the internal mechanism, as well as each experiment's details.
+In order to give you a better view of the power of our sprouts, we'd like to take you around to see the internal mechanism, as well as each experiment's details.

 ### Design Overview - FLAML